-Maine Autism Institute for Education and Research 5766 Shibles Hall, Room 303, Orono, ME 04469-5766
+Maine Autism Institute for Education and Research 5766 Shibles Hall, Room 306, Orono, ME 04469-5766

-Phone: 207.581.2352 Fax: 207.581.9510
+Phone: 207.581.2352 Fax: 207.581.2428

-©2015 Maine Autism Institute for Education and Research (MAIER)
+©2018 Maine Autism Institute for Education and Research (MAIER) - second edition

 MAIER is a partnership between the College of Education and Human Development at the University of Maine and the Maine Department of Education.
 Our mission is to build statewide capacity to improve outcomes for individuals with autism spectrum disorder (ASD) through leadership, training, professional development, collaboration, and research.
-All websites listed are current as of the date of publication, Jan.
-20, 2015.
+All websites listed are current as of the date of publication, June 2018.

-The University of Maine does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, national origin, citizenship status, age, disability, genetic information or veteran status in employment, education, and all other programs and activities.
-The following person has been designated to handle inquiries regarding nondiscrimination policies: Director, Office of Equal Opportunity, 101 North Stevens Hall, 207.581.1226.
+The University of Maine is an EEO/AA employer, and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran's status in employment, education, and all other programs and activities.
+The following person has been designated to handle inquiries regarding nondiscrimination policies: Sarah E. Harebo, Director of Equal Opportunity, 101 North Stevens Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).

-The Maine Autism Institute's Maine Family Partnership parents have been instrumental in the creation of this Maine Parent Guide to Autism Spectrum Disorders.
-Their hope was to provide an easy-to-follow roadmap for Maine parents who suspect their child may have an autism spectrum disorder, before and after receiving the diagnosis.
+The Maine Autism Institute's Family Partnership (FP) was instrumental in the creation of the Maine Parent Guide to Autism Spectrum Disorders in 2015.
+Individuals with autism, their families, and educators and professionals also played an important role in the review and revisions to our second edition.
+Our continued hope is to provide an easy-to-follow roadmap for Maine parents and caregivers who suspect their child may be at risk for autism and to guide you to services, resources, and supports needed after diagnosis and throughout the lifespan.